Post Study Work Visa Options for International Students to think about

 The UK is undoubtedly one of the harder countries to find work in after studies and the options to do so are restricted.
 But since Brexit, the government is showing signs that it is keen to attract international students and offer you a path to work with the resumption of the post-study work visa.

-This little known route is for international students that have completed their PhD to apply for a visa to work or start your own business for a period of up to 12 months.
+This little known route is for international students that have completed their PhD to apply for a visa to work or start your own business for a period of an additional 12 months to the standard Graduate Route visa (a total of three years).
 Technically, you are still sponsored by the University you studied at, but you are not tied to the work you can do.
-After 12 months, you are expected to find work in one of the other routes below.
+After three years, you are expected to find work in one of the other routes below.

 Since 2012 the UK government has allowed international students to stay in the UK for four months after completing their studies, however this was updated to six months as of 2019.
 Starting Summer 2021, international students graduating from UK Universities can stay back in UK after studies for two years and look for employment.

 This is one of the most common UK visas that most students choose to switch from a Tier 4 student visa.
-In order to qualify for this visa, you are required to find a job with an employer who is willing to sponsor and offer you a salary of at least 20,800 GBP annually.
+In order to qualify for this UK work permit visa, you are required to find a job with an employer who is willing to sponsor and offer you a minimum salary annually.

 Tier 5 UK Visa